abilandz/PH8124/Final_Project/FinalProject.md

 **Challenge #4: Analysis.** Develop the script **Analysis.sh** which takes one argument, the top directory to your local HIJING dataset.
 This script is responsible to collect all **ROOT** files ```HIJING_LBF_test_small.root``` obtained in the previous step, and hand them over to dedicated **ROOT** macros for the final analysis.
 For the whole dataset, i.e. for all 100 heavy-ion collisions, this final script needs to produce:

-1. figure (in 4 standard formats .pdf,.eps, .png and .C) holding the 3 histograms plotted side-by-side, with distributions of transverse momentum for pions, kaons and protons, respectively (to increase statistics, take that particles and antiparticles are same).
+1. figure (in 4 standard formats .pdf,.eps, .png and .C) holding the 3 histograms plotted side-by-side, with distributions of transverse momentum for pions, kaons and protons, respectively (to increase statistics, take that particles and antiparticles are the same).
 Transverse momentum is the Lorentz invariant quantity defined as:
    $$
    p_T \equiv \sqrt{p_x^2 + p_y^2}
    $$